 In 2021, a new and 'simplified' liquidation framework was added to the Act.
-The simplified liquidation process allows the liquidator to avoid the requirement to prepare a report to creditors under Section 533 of the Corporations Act, which may otherwise be required if a person involved with the company may have committed an offence or breached a duty, or if the company is unable to pay its unsecured creditors more than 50 cents on the dollar.
+The simplified liquidation process allows the liquidator to avoid the requirement to prepare a report to creditors under Section 533 of the Act, which may otherwise be required if a person involved with the company might have committed an offence or breached a duty, or if the company is unable to pay its unsecured creditors more than 50 cents on the dollar.

 With regard to voidable transactions, the simplified liquidation process specifies that:

-- for transactions that occurred more than three months before the relation-back day, an unfair preference is only voidable if a creditor under the transaction was a related entity of the company; and
+- for transactions that occurred more than three months before the relation-back day, an unfair preference is voidable only if a creditor under the transaction was a related entity of the company; and

-- for transactions that occurred in the three months before the relation-back day (or after that day, but before winding-up commenced), an unfair preference is only voidable if a creditor under the transaction was a related entity of the company and the value of the transaction was more than A$30,000.
+- for transactions that occurred in the three months before the relation-back day (or after that day but before winding up commenced), an unfair preference is voidable only if a creditor under the transaction was a related entity of the company and the value of the transaction was more than A$30,000.